 Three structural advantages emerge:

 Consistency at scale.
 Every departing employee gets the same depth of conversation, whether they're a warehouse associate in Lisbon or a regional director in Singapore.
 The conversation adapts to language, role, and context — but the analytical framework stays consistent.
-Native multilingual capability across 40+ languages removes a barrier that most global organizations simply accept.
+Native multilingual capability across many languages removes a barrier that most global organizations simply accept.

 What this looks like in practice